yuryfomichov/fchain/README.md

 2. Access the documentation in your browser:
 - From your host machine: http://localhost:8000
 - Navigate to the `fchain` crate documentation

-## API Endpoints

-- `GET /blocks` - Get all blocks in the chain
-- `POST /transactions` - Create a new transaction
-- `POST /mine` - Mine a new block with pending transactions
-- `GET /chain/validate` - Validate the integrity of the blockchain

 ## License